Lauren Sprieser’s international dressage career began with a bicycle.

 Lauren quickly established herself as a top trainer of riders from green to Grand Prix across several disciplines, with students ranging from the 2008 US Eventing Beginner Novice Rider of the Year to a long-listed rider for the Canadian Pan American Games Team, from local walk-trot champions to NAJYRC contenders.
 But she also has become well-known for producing FEI horses, including:

 –Clairvoya, Young Rider Grand Prix winner at USEF Festival of Champions 2009

 –Victorious, 4th Place at USEF Developing Grand Prix Championships 2012

 –Ellegria, top CDI placings including a Third Place finish at the CDI4* Omaha 2016

 –Stratocaster, 3rd Place at USDF Finals, Intermediate I

-2017 is a rebuilding year for Lauren, with her developing FEI horse Danny Ocean on the brink of Grand Prix and a group of young horses focusing on training rather than competition.
-New partner Gretzky RV will make his Training and First Level debuts, and new partner Ellington will learn some life skills and be ready for his Dressage training when he turns four in 2018.
+2018 is a rebuilding year for Lauren, with her developing FEI horse Danny Ocean on the brink of Grand Prix and a group of young horses focusing on training rather than competition.
+7-year-old Gretzky RV will sit this competition season out to focus on introducing the upper level work, and 4-year-old Ellington will dabble in competition at Training Level.
 Lauren will focus her energies on her many students from Training Level to FEI while Danny prepares for his Grand Prix debut.